 Transportation To and Through Odessa

 There are plenty of ways to get to Odessa.
 Flights there can be really cheap, while many come by ship across the Black Sea.
-Personally I took a Blablacar from Chisinau.
+Personally, I took a Blablacar from Chisinau.
 Most bus, train and car options from neighboring countries run around $10-$20.

 The trains in the country tend to be the cheapest, but I also found that there are two wildly different types of trains.
 One is an ancient metal box loaded with a dozen Russians per sleeping car eating pungent food in squalid conditions.
 The other is a comfortable, modern train.
 Unfortunately, unless you speak Russian or have a local translator, getting the correct ticket is nearly impossible.
-After hours of trying, I finally got a ticket which I was assured was for the good train, but at the end of the night I found it was for the other.
-I ended up refunding it and getting a bus up to Kiev.
+After hours of trying, I finally got a ticket which I was assured was for the good train, but at the end of the night, I found it was for the other.
+I ended up refunding it and getting a bus up to Kyiv.
 The buses are very nice, and only a couple dollars more than the train.

 Local transportation is wonderfully cheap.
 A single ride on the buses or metro costs less than $0.20.
 Routes run all around the city.
 Most of the buses look like relics from pre-Soviet days, which is exactly what they are.
 They run on the original, ancient tram lines using the overhead power cables.
 Perhaps not the smoothest ride, but I never felt they weren’t safe.

-As one of the top tourist destinations in the Ukraine, there are plenty of places to sleep in Odessa.
-I stayed at the Nebo Hotel, a small serviced apartments hotel with a great view.
+As one of the top tourist destinations in Ukraine, there are plenty of places to sleep in Odessa.
+I stayed at the Nebo Hotel, a small serviced-apartment hotel with a great view.
 There are hundreds of other hotels, B&Bs and hostels to stay at.
 The hostels are as cheap as $3 a night, and the hotels only average around $25 a night, making this one of the cheapest cities in Europe to visit.
 Don’t forget to claim your $20 credit with Airbnb if you haven’t signed up already, or get insider deals with Agoda.

 Planning to Visit Ukraine?